LeandroTheDev/storage_template/README.md

 Supports:
 - Windows
-- Linux (Partially) (Client does not support video yet)
+- Linux
-- Web (Broken) (Client RSA encryption e decryption is broken from the plugin side)
+- Web (Broken) (Client RSA encryption and decryption is broken from the plugin side)
 - Android
 - MacOS
 - IOS